onepanelio/core-docs/docs/deployment/public/gke.md

 ```

 ## Install Onepanel
-1. Download the latest `opctl` for your operating system from [our release page](https://github.com/onepanelio/cli/releases/latest)
+1. Download the latest `opctl` for your operating system from [our release page](https://github.com/onepanelio/cli/releases/latest).

-2. Run the following command to create `params.yaml` file for GKE:
+2. Run the following command to initialize a `params.yaml` template for GKE:

 ```bash
 opctl init --provider gke --enable-https --enable-cert-manager --dns-provider <dns-provider>